 There is an inherent, you know, DNA that runs through Americans that, you know, we appreciate what they did.

-That's why we stand for the national anthem, as he said, and believe that this country is endowed by its creator, that we have been a blessed people, you know, recognizing Israel, diminishing ISIS, uh, all of the things that the president's talking.
+That's why we stand for the national anthem, as he said, and believe that this country is endowed by its creator, that we have been a blessed people, you know, recognizing Israel, diminishing ISIS, all of the things that the president's talking.

-You look at this, and it's a crazy.
+You look at this and it's crazy.

 There's a chant of USA, and you got a Democratic congressman walking out.

-And, you know, and even liberals are really, really ticked off at the fact that Representative Joe Kennedy, I assume he's what, the great grandson of Robert Kennedy.
+And, you know, and even liberals are really, really ticked off at the fact that Representative Joe Kennedy, I assume he's what, the great-grandson of Robert Kennedy.

 I didn't even know he was in Congress, to be honest.

-And, you know, they've given this piece.
+And, you know, he's given this.

 It's called chapstick.

-Yeah, I mean, it's like what?
+I mean, it's like, what?

-And everyone's everyone's texting, tweeting, what's that?
+And everyone's texting, tweeting.

 Is it like drooling?

-What's going on there?
+And what's going on there?

 Poor Marco Rubio got the same treatment.

-All right, so you have a young, you're reaching into the past.
+So you have a young, you're reaching into the past.

 You can't put Chuck Schumer out there.